-The current strategy is to hedge 75% of the interest rate liability risk and 75% of the Irish inflation rate liability risk using Eurozone inflation hedging instruments as there is limited supply of Irish inflation hedging instruments.
+The Trustee considers liability risks by discounting the core benefit liability cashflows of the Scheme using a 50% Germany / 50% France government bond yield curve.
+The current strategy is to hedge 75% of the interest rate liability risk and 100% of the Irish inflation rate liability risk using Eurozone inflation hedging instruments as there is limited supply of Irish inflation hedging instruments.